fjebaker/blog/pages/2022-01-ray-tracing-a-cow.md

 ![](/assets/cow-render.gif)

-Particularly cool is the inverted false-image on the left side of the black hole.
-The cow here is co-rotating with the black hole.
+Particularly neat are the inverted false-images on the left side of the black hole.